-5.1.1 Working with Different Workloads
+5.1.1 Working With Different Workloads

 We run the WordCount benchmark first.
-The output of WordCount is the number of occurrence of words in the input files.
-The input files of WordCount in this experiment is about 8 GB with four map tasks per worker node.
-We submit three WordCount jobs one by one every 30 s.
-Fig. 7a shows the performance comparison of the three strategies.
-On average, MCP finishes jobs 10 percent faster than Hadoop-LATE and 10 percent faster than Hadoop-None.
-Moreover, MCP improves the throughput of the cluster by 5 percent compared with Hadoop-LATE and 6 percent compared with Hadoop-None.
+The output of Word-Count is the number of occurrence of words in the input files.
+The input files of WordCount in this experiment is about 8GB with four map tasks per worker node.
+We submit three WordCount jobs one by one every 30s.
+Figure 7 (a) shows the performance comparison of the three strategies.
+On average, MCP finishes jobs 10% faster than Hadoop-LATE and 10% faster than Hadoop-None.
+Moreover, MCP improves the throughput of the cluster by 5% compared with Hadoop-LATE and 6% compared with Hadoop-None.
 To understand why WordCount does not gain significant improvement, we take a closer look at the features of this workload.
 Due to the nature of most language files, the intermediate data and the final output of WordCount tend to be very small.
-Therefore, Word-Count mostly executes in the map stage parsing text files, which is cpu-intensive.
+Therefore, WordCount mostly executes in the map stage parsing text files, which is cpu-intensive.
 Once the map stage completes, the reduce stage is very short.
-Hence, the performance of Word-Count is dominated by the execution of the map tasks.
-Since the average execution time for map tasks in WordCount is about 70 s (including the task setup time), the difference between running on a fast node and running on a slow node is small, leaving little room for improvement.
+Hence, the performance of WordCount is dominated by the execution of the map tasks.
+Since the average execution time for map tasks in WordCount is about 70s (including the task setup time), the difference between running on a fast node and running on a slow node is small, leaving little room for improvement.

 To explain why MCP outperforms Hadoop-LATE, we compare the precision, recall, and average find time of identifying straggler tasks in these two approaches.
 We run several WordCount jobs and gather their runtime statistics.
 After these jobs complete, we locate the occurrence of straggler tasks and calculate the precision, recall and average find time of identifying them.
-In this analysis, tasks that execute 1.5× slower than the average will be considered as stragglers.
+In this analysis, tasks that execute 1.5x slower than the average will be considered as stragglers.
 Table 3 gives the main result of this analysis.
 It shows that MCP identifies straggler tasks more accurately and promptly than Hadoop-LATE.
-In particular, MCP can improve the precision in identifying stragglers in reduce tasks by over 90 percent compared to Hadoop-LATE.
-To understand why Hadoop-LATE has such a low precision in identifying stragglers in reduce tasks, we categorize its
+In particular, MCP can improve the precision in identifying stragglers in reduce tasks by over 90% compared to Hadoop-LATE.
+To understand why Hadoop-LATE has such a low precision in identifying stragglers in reduce tasks, we categorize its mistakes according to our analysis in the previous section: due to data skew (described in section 3.1.1), due to speed fluctuation across phases (described in section 3.1.2), and due to normal slow down in the copy phase (described in section 3.1.3).
+We find that they contribute to 19%, 39%, and 42% of the mistakes, respectively.